dhwanirc/Image-Classification-with-CNN-RF/README.md

 So two tasks are taking place here to identify the fruits for image:

-Feature extraction --> Deciding the factors to be considered
+Feature extraction --> Deciding the factors to be considered to identify the fruit

 Classification --> See the combinations of the features and check with which fruit it is most similar.